JonanthaW/opensanctum-documentation/docs/getting-started.md

 ## Next Steps

-- Check out the [Endpoints documentation](endpoints/) for detailed info on all available API routes.
 - Learn about [authentication](authentication.md) if you want to access restricted features.

 ---

-If you have questions or need help, please open an issue on our GitHub or contact support@opensanctum.com.
+If you have questions or need help, please open an issue on our GitHub or contact contato@opensanctum.com.

 Happy exploring!